 Gillian Flynn’s thriller captivated readers—and dominated book recommendation lists—when it was released in 2012.
 Its point of view alternates between husband Nick and wife Amy, and the plot follows the aftermath of Amy’s disappearance on their anniversary—jumping between past and present to tell the story of how they got there.
 It’s full of plot twists, startling suspense, and, of course, an unreliable narrator.

 While the novel already received the big-screen treatment (and you’ve probably read “the next Gone Girl” a.k.a.
-The Girl on the Train), here are nine novels to pick up next.
+The Girl on the Train), here are twelve novels to pick up next.
 From strange disappearances to troubled husband-and-wife relationships, these books like Gone Girl are sure to keep you in suspense until the very last page.

 Never Coming Back